f-tonini/SOD-modeling/README.md

 1. Install R (our code was tested with version 3.0.2) from [here] (http://www.r-project.org/)

 2. Open R and install the required packages using the statement:
-**install.packages(c("rgdal","raster","lubridate","CircStats","Rcpp","rgrass7", "optparse"))**
+**install.packages(c("rgdal","raster","lubridate","CircStats","Rcpp","rgrass7", "optparse", "plotrix")**

+3. Open GRASS GIS 7.
+Select a location from the main window (if none, create one), and a mapset (default is PERMANENT).
+Go to File >> Import raster data >> common format imports and make sure you import both any rasters to be called during program execution.
+For example, import the initial host index raster, and the initial sources of infection raster.

-3. Open GRASS GIS 7 and set up a location where to store/import your initial raster file.
-This step is necessary in order to (a) have a consistent projection across multiple files (all files within a GRASS location should be in the same coordinate system), and (b) make sure all the output raster files will be stores in the same GRASS location
+4. Open GRASS GIS 7 and set up a location + mapset where to store/import your initial raster files.
+This step is necessary in order to (a) have a consistent projection across multiple files (all files within a GRASS location should be in the same coordinate system), and (b) make sure all the output raster files will be stores in the same GRASS location.
+Select a location from the main window (if none, create one), and a mapset (default is PERMANENT).
+Go to File >> Import raster data >> common format imports and make sure you import both any rasters to be called during program execution.
+For example, import the initial host index raster, and the initial sources of infection raster.

-4. Set up the GRASS region to match the imported initial raster file using:
+5. Open the GRASS terminal prompt.
+Set up the GRASS region to match the imported initial raster file using:
-  * **g.region raster = _your\_initial\_raster\_name_**
+  * **g.region raster = _your\_host_index\_raster\_name_**

-5. Run the code by invoking the R script from the GRASS terminal prompt using:
+6. Run the code by invoking the R script from the GRASS terminal prompt using:
     * **Rscript _path\_to\_script_ --_arguments\_list_**

 Each parameter in the argument list is specified using either the *-shortflag* or the *--longflag* option.